 Researchers now have a much clearer understanding of how mutations in a single gene can produce the complex cognitive deficits characteristic of Fragile X syndrome, the most common inherited form of intellectual disability.
 As the majority of patients with Fragile X syndrome also display autism-like symptoms, the findings offer hope for treating both conditions.

-A report in the July 22nd issue of the journal Cell, published by Cell Press, defines a set of messenger RNA (mRNA) molecules that the fragile-X mental retardation protein (FMRP) binds in the brains of mice.
+A report in the July 22nd issue of the journal Cell, published by Cell Press, defines a set of messenger RNA (mRNA) molecules that the Fragile X protein FMRP binds in the brains of mice.
 Many of these mRNAs encode proteins that function at neurons’ connection points.
 When properly bound, FMRP prevents the translation of these mRNAs into proteins until the time is right.

 “By understanding for the first time the direct targets of FMRP and its actions, we open up a whole world of potential avenues for therapies designed to make kids with Fragile X or autism better,” said Robert Darnell, a Howard Hughes Medical Institute investigator at The Rockefeller University.